TheBirdsAreSpies/Letterboxd_APy/README.md

 # Letterboxd APy
 Reimplementation of the private Letterboxd api in Python.
+This is based on website scraping so please, handle it with care!
+This is **much slower and much less convenient** than native api calls.

 This is still WIP and loads of functions are still missing - expect encountering lots of bugs.
-There will also be changes in the methods signatures probably but feel free to create a pull request.
+There probably will also be changes in the methods signatures.

+Feel free to create a pull request if you like to participate.

 ## How to use
 Login, this is needed to create a session to work with